ielab/afirm2019/hands-on/activity-0/README.md

 curl http://localhost:9200
 ```
 Elasticsearch is now responding you with a JSON answer, which include information about the Elasticsearch instance you are running.

+#### Configuring Elasticsearch
+Configurations are in `config/elasticsearch.yml`.
+This configuration file, for example, allows to change the port in which Elasticsearch listens.
+Each Elasticsearch node could be configured differently.

+For now, we will not change these configurations, but you are welcome to explore this file during the break.

+## Interacting with Elasticsearch

+Commands to Elasticsearch are in the form `<REST verb> /<indexname>/<API>`.
+For example: `GET /myindex/_search`.

+These could be issued to RESTful clients.
+We have already used an alternative: the `curl` linux command.
+In curl, the same GET request as above becomes `curl -XGET "http://localhost:9200/my_index/_search"`.
+Before trying this, however, we need to index some documents.
+We shall see this in the next activity.